kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 2. HTTPS passthrough use cases (#2 in [Gateway API TLS Use Cases](#references))
 3. Termination of TLS for non-HTTP TCP streams (#3 in [Gateway API TLS Use Cases](#references))

-These existing use cases all relate to how a Gateway implementation should handle a downstream connection.
+These existing use cases relate to how a Gateway implementation should handle a [frontend connection](https://gateway-api.sigs.k8s.io/geps/gep-2907/#frontend-and-backend).
-This GEP, instead, focuses on the handling of upstream connections.
+This GEP, instead, focuses on the handling of [backend connections](https://gateway-api.sigs.k8s.io/geps/gep-2907/#frontend-and-backend).

 ## Overview - what do we want to do?